cvick32/youtube-recommendations/README.md

 - [x] Build a test that generates correct json
 - [x] Build backend endpoint that logs viewed json
 - [x] Fix refresh bug
+- [x] Visualization for video graph
+- [ ] Read flat videos.json file so we can append to it
 - [ ] Automate viewing in extension
-- [x] Visualization for video graph
 - [ ] Setup dedicated backend on (AWS, heroku?)